From employee to founder: these are the ultimate tips from Susanne Krehl

 What was the biggest challenge at the beginning?

-The first employees make an extremely big difference.
-They play a decisive role in the success or failure of a start-up, something I've already experienced firsthand.
-I recruited the first employees from my PR and fintech network, some of whom I knew beforehand or for whom I had good recommendations.
-That is also my most important tip for startups: Team, team, team.
-Who have you worked with?
-Who delivered as an intern and might have developed further now?
-These are important questions to ask.
+The first employees make a huge difference.
+They play a key role in determining the success or failure of a start-up, which I have already experienced first-hand.
+I recruited our first employees from my PR and fintech network, some of whom I already knew or had good recommendations for.
+That's also my most important tip for start-ups: Team, team, team.
+Who did you work with?
+Who has already delivered as an intern and could have developed further now?
+These are important questions to ask yourself.

-If I have the feeling that there is more hot air than ability, then I don't hire someone.
+If I have the feeling that there's more hot air than ability, then I won't hire someone

 Susanne Krehl, Fabit